Geography of South Korea: Land area and borders

-After World War II and before June 25,1950, the line between the two Korean states was the thirty-eighth parallel of latitude.
+After World War II and before 25 June 1950, the line between the two Korean states was the thirty-eighth parallel of latitude.
 After the Korean War, the Korean Demilitarized Zone (DMZ) formed the boundary between the two.
 The DMZ is a heavily guarded, 4,000-meter-wide strip of land that runs along the demarcation line established by the Korean Armistice Agreement from the east to the west coasts for a distance of 241 kilometers (238 kilometers of that line from the land boundary with North Korea).

 The total land area of the peninsula, including the islands, is 223,170 square kilometers.
-Some 44.8 percent (100 210 square kilometers) of this total, excluding the area within the DMZ, constitutes the territory of the Republic of Korea.
+Some 44.8 percent (100,210 square kilometers) of this total, excluding the area within the DMZ, constitutes the territory of the Republic of Korea.
 The combined territories of North Korea and South Korea are about the same size as the United Kingdom.
 South Korea alone is about the size of Portugal or Hungary, or the U.S. state of Indiana.

-The largest island, Jeju-do, lies off the southwest corner of the peninsula and has a land area of 1,825 square kilometers.
-Other important islands include Ulleung and Liancourt Rocks in the Sea of Japan and Ganghwa Island at the mouth of the Han River.
+The largest island, Jeju Province, lies off the southwest corner of the peninsula and has a land area of 1,825 square kilometers.
+Other important islands include Ulleung and Liancourt Rocks in the East Sea and Ganghwa Island at the mouth of the Han River.
 Although the eastern coastline of South Korea is generally unindented, the southern and western coasts are jagged and irregular.
-The difference is caused by the fact that the eastern coast is gradually rising, while the southern and western coasts are subsiding.
+The difference is caused by the eastern coast gradually rising while the southern and western coasts are subsiding.